 Regardless of which side of the Star Trek–Star Wars fence you stand on, CBS All Access has a lot more for us geeks than Disney+.
 This includes Mad Max, Stargate, Bill & Ted’s Excellent Adventure, and The Twilight Zone.
 At $9.99 per month (no commercials), this back catalog and its Star Trek content could take six months for the average binger to clear.

-On January 23rd, Star Trek: Picard hits CBS All Access, and could be its best-ever show.
+Additionally, Star Trek: Picard has hit CBS All Access and it’s turning heads.
 It’s set 20 years after Patrick Stewart last starred as Jean-Luc Picard in Star Trek: Nemesis.
 It continues from Nemesis and builds on the planet Romulus’ destruction, which was covered in the 2009 Star Trek J. J. Abrams movie.
-Check out the trailer below.
+Check out the trailer below or our review here.

 Pluto TV (Geek Rating 9/10)

 Pluto TV feels old school, just with very specific niche channels.
 It’s a must-have service for streaming geeks like me.
 Out of all services used, Pluto TV is the one streaming most.
 There’s nothing quite like throwing on the IGN or CNET channels.
-It’s the perfect background noise that only occasionally (lie) distracts me from work.
+It’s the perfect background noise, better than Friends reruns.

 Unlike Disney+ and CBS All Access, Pluto TV isn’t reliant on big-budget movies and shows.
 It has new content daily across all of its channels.
 So, what you can expect today or in 2020 is more of the same.
 Pluto TV’s partners include indie movie makers The Asylum, Geek & Sundry, and the Nerdist.
 You can sign-up for free here.